pioneers/PiElectrical/README.md

 For more information, visit pioneers.berkeley.edu/opensource
 ```

-The Revisoin number should be REV YEAR REV_LETTER ex: REV 9A for Revision A Year 9
+The revision number should be REV YEAR REV_LETTER ex: REV 9A for Revision A Year 9

 Arduino Pro Micro Pinouts